-- Other third-party integrations: Lightspeed Restaurant connects with over 50 popular third-party apps like Homebase (employee scheduling), Restaurant365 (restaurant accounting), MarketMan (inventory management).
+- Other third-party integrations: Lightspeed Restaurant connects with over 50 popular third-party apps like Homebase (employee scheduling), Restaurant365 (restaurant accounting), MarketMan (advanced inventory management).

 Lightspeed Restaurant Reporting

-- Get the picture anytime: Snapshot reports show hourly, daily, weekly, and monthly views.
+- Get the big picture: Snapshot reports show hourly, daily, weekly, and monthly views.